-Born in 1973, Richard Shipley hails originally from York, where he began painting in the 1980’s as the graffiti artist CageOne; now residing in the South West of England, Richard’s artwork is continually evolving and has been stripped back in to a pure abstract aesthetic, which features in popular culture, private collections and Art exhibitions across the globe.
+Born in 1973, Richard Shipley hails originally from York, where he began painting in the 1980s as the graffiti artist CageOne; now living in the South West of England, Richard's artwork is continually evolving and has been stripped back in to a pure abstract aesthetic, while keeping its roots in graffiti art that features private collections and Art exhibitions across the globe.

 The work is produced using a variety of materials, from aerosols to charcoal on either wooden panels, canvas or paper.
 Ranging from very minimal, subtle pieces to bold angular shapes, often blended with aggressive undertones.

-With an inspired acknowledgment of such pioneers as Boccioni and Lowry, Richard Shipley manifests both depth of movement and emotive expression whilst retaining a crafted economy of rich simplicity.
+With an inspired acknowledgment of such pioneers as Boccioni, Richter and Lowry, Richard Shipley manifests both depth of movement and emotive expression whilst keeping a crafted economy of rich simplicity.